pbcms/pbcms/README.md

 ## Documentation

-Documentation can be accessed via [docs.pbcms.io](https://docs.pbcms.io) or generated with ``phpDocumentor -d /dir/of/pbcms -t /output/dir/of/docs --ignore dynamic/``.
+Documentation can be generated with ``phpDocumentor -d /dir/of/pbcms -t /output/dir/of/docs --ignore dynamic/``.

 ## Webserver configuration